-NUTR 803 NUTRITION INTERVENTION ADVANCED RESEARCH SEMINAR (2).
+NUTR 803 ADVANCED NUTRITION INTERVENTION RESEARCH SEMINAR (1)

-Prerequisite, NUTR 801 and 802.
-Development of critical thinking skills in the analysis of important nutrition and policy interventions.
-The course will examine conceptual models, research designs, intervention strategies, and measures of effectiveness.
-Couse may be repeated once.
+Prerequisite, permission of instructor.
+Development and application of critical thinking skills in the analysis of important nutrition and policy interventions.
+The course will examine conceptual models, research designs, intervention strategies, and measures of effectiveness in historical and innovative nutrition research.
 Fall, Spring.
-Burger.
+Faculty.